dltxio/idem-old/README.md

 # Blockchain ID

-Using EIP 820 for ID claims
+Using EIP 820 for ID claims.

 ## Overview

 Everytime an exchange calls an ID provider to KYC documents, they incure an expense.
-Futhermore, users are required every time provide KYC information, instead of a portable verification.
+Futhermore, users are required every time provide KYC information instead of a portable verification.

 ## Process